 We have expert guidelines containing everything you need regarding placing a trampoline on concrete to make it as safe as possible while offering enough electrifying thrills and fun.

-What is the best surface to put a trampoline?
+The best surface to put a trampoline on

 Trampolines are a great way to get kids active, but it’s important to choose the right surface for your trampoline.